ravmiecznik/emub_bt_r/README.md

 	-refactored and improved procedures: read bin data from emu, save bin data to emu -in DBG: stdout, stderr to file for release version -first version of digidiag implemented in EMUBT

+    PROCEDURES:
+    -disable digidiag on connection, resume and check digidiag on tear down

     #TODO:
     -GuiThread must be simplified